Next day installation

 5. When it reaches 1.4 bar, shut down both valves.

 Some people prefer to have the filling loop attached to the boiler.
 This is against the boiler filling loop regulations.
 They state that your filling loop must be disconnected from your boiler if it’s not being used.
-It can cause irreparable damage and even death to your boiler’s filling loop.
-It can also be dangerous for children living in the home.

 Children can knock out the filling loop valves.
 This could cause water to back up into the system.
 It would also raise the boiler pressure, which could lead to more problems.